DavidS-Repo/SkyGridx/README.md

 - `/fogoff`: Disable fog.
 - `/eclogson`: Enable Event Control logging.
 - `/eclogsoff`: Disable Event Control logging.
-- `/pregen`: Pregenerate the overworld, nether, and end.
+- `/pregen`: Pregenerate any of the dimensions; overworld, nether, and end.
 - `/pregenoff`: Turn off pregeneration process.
 - `/patch`: Patch files to update materials and entities to the newest version.